Biden is widely seen as too old for office, an AP-NORC poll finds. Trump's got other problems | Politics

 The answers underscored how age is a particular drag for Biden across party lines, even when people aren't prompted to think about that, and how Trump largely escapes that only to draw disdain if not disgust on other fronts.

-In those visceral responses, 26% mentioned Biden's age and an additional 15% used words such as “slow” or “confused.”
-One Republican thought of “potato.”
-Among Democrats, Biden's age was mentioned upfront by 28%.
-They preferred such terms over “president,” “leader,'' “strong” or “capable.”
-One who approves of his performance nevertheless called him “senile.”
-Only 3% in the survey came up with “confused” as the first descriptor for Trump, and a mere 1% used “old” or the like.
-Instead, the top words were those like “corrupt” or “crooked” (15%), “bad” and other generally negative terms (11%), words such as “liar” and “dishonest” (8%), along with “good” and other generally positive comments (8%).
+In those visceral responses, 26 per cent mentioned Biden's age and an additional 15 per cent used words such as "slow" or "confused."
+One Republican thought of "potato."
+Among Democrats, Biden's age was mentioned upfront by 28 per cent.
+They preferred such terms over "president," "leader,'' "strong" or "capable."
+One who approves of his performance nevertheless called him "senile."
+Only 3 per cent in the survey came up with "confused" as the first descriptor for Trump, and a mere 1 per cent used "old" or the like.
+Instead, the top words were those like "corrupt" or "crooked" (15 per cent), "bad" and other generally negative terms (11 per cent), words such as "liar" and "dishonest" (8 per cent), along with "good" and other generally positive comments (8 per cent).
 Why the divergence between the two on public perceptions of their age?
-“Biden just seems to be very compromised by age-related conditions,” said Eric Dezenhall, 60, a corporate scandal-management consultant who has followed Trump's career and worked in Ronald Reagan's White House.
-“Even people who like him see him as being frail and not altogether there.'”
-“Whatever Trump's negatives are, I don't think most people see them as being related to being disabled in an age-related way,'' he said. ''In fact, the more you throw at him, the more he seems like a ranting toddler.
+"Biden just seems to be very compromised by age-related conditions," said Eric Dezenhall, 60, a corporate scandal-management consultant who has followed Trump's career and worked in Ronald Reagan's White House.
+"Even people who like him see him as being frail and not altogether there.'"
+"Whatever Trump's negatives are, I don't think most people see them as being related to being disabled in an age-related way,'' he said. ''In fact, the more you throw at him, the more he seems like a ranting toddler.
 Disturbing, sure, but elderly?
 Not necessarily.
-Trump has been ranting this way for almost eight decades, and it always drives him forward.”
+Trump has been ranting this way for almost eight decades, and it always drives him forward."
 For Diego Saldana, 31, it hits close to home when he see Biden fumbling some words or taking halting steps.

 "I see all the symptoms my grandpa had," he said.
 "You can't be ruling a country" that way.
 His granddad now is 94.
 Saldana supports Trump despite hesitancy over the criminal charges against him.